 This will be recorded as an absence.

-If a child arrives after 9:00am the gates are closed so you will need to use the main entrance where they will be registered by the office.
+If a child arrives after 8:55am the playground gates are closed so you will need to use the main entrance where they will be registered by the office.

 ADDRESSING PUNCTUALITY CONCERNS

 If a child starts to develop a regular pattern of lateness, the class teacher will make verbal contact with the parent (in the playground after school or by phone) and alert the Attendance Lead to see if there are any issues which school can support with.